manetu/policyengine/docs/docs/concepts/mappers.md

 # Mappers

 **Mappers** are an optional feature that transforms non-PORC inputs into [PORC expressions](/concepts/porc) for policy evaluation.
-They are only needed when integrating with systems that cannot natively construct PORC expressions.
+They are only needed when integrating with systems that cannot construct PORC expressions natively.

 ## When to Use Mappers